-If you’re sending data at a high frequency, processing time-series without any buffering involved can be very costly.
+If you’re sending data at a high frequency, processing time-series data without any buffering involved can be very costly.
 With smaller messages, data compression cannot be implemented as efficiently.
-The time spent in serializing and deserializing messages is too high to do it at very high rates.
+The time spent in serializing and deserializing messages can be improved by sending more values per message.

-On the other hand, an incorrect buffer strategy can introduce high latency values between extremes, that could be not acceptable in some use cases.
+On the other hand, an incorrect buffer strategy can introduce unnecessary latency which may not be acceptable in some use cases.

-Buffers in the Quix SDK work at the timestamp level.
-A buffer accumulates certain timestamps with their related values.
-A packet containing those timestamps and values as a ParameterData package is then released when certain configured conditions match.
+Buffers in the library work at the timestamp level.
+A buffer accumulates timestamps until a release condition is met.
+A packet is then published containing those timestamps and values as a TimeseriesData package.